hackforla/peopledepot/README.md

 # PeopleDepot

-PeopleDepot is a project of Hack for LA, a brigade of a Code for America.
-PeopleDepot provides backend infrastructure to provide a single source of truth for all Hack for LA projects.
-The {app/site/thing you're building}'s main features include {very brief feature descriptions}.
+PeopleDepot is a project of Hack for LA, a brigade of Code for America.
+PeopleDepot provides backend infrastructure to provide a single source of truth on people, program areas, and project data for all Hack for LA projects.
+PeopleDepot uses a Django database and Django REST Framework that acts as a repository of information for other infrastructure projects (e.g., VRMS, Hack for LA, Civic Tech Index, Tables).

 ## Project context

-Civic projects often exist within a larger context that may include multiple stakeholders, historic relationships, associated research, or other details that are relevant but not *required* for direct contributions.
-Gathering these details in one place is useful, but the ReadMe isn't that place.
-Use this section to [link to a Google Doc](#) or other documentation repository where contributors can dig in if they so choose.
-This is also a good place to link to your Code of Conduct.
+The hardest part of running an all volunteer open source project organization is managing the flow of information to all the people and projects that need it.
+It can end up taking more time than the projects themselves.
+This project seeks to create an infrastructure that will automate everything that can be automated and do away with manual storage of duplicate information across projects.

+- Recruiting members (Website: Project info and meeting times)
+- Onboarding members to resources (Tables:GitHub, Google Calendar, Google Drives, etc.)
+- Helping members find roles (Civic Tech Jobs: roles and project info)
+- Managing team permissions (VRMS: GitHub, Google Calendar, Google Drives, etc.)

 ## Technology used